Throughout history, people have erected walls for a variety of reasons: protection from the

 attitudes and disguises and are invisible to the naked eye.

 This project is about those invisible walls that separate us both from each other and from different aspects within ourselves.
 Walls of our own making that are so personal, so essential, that they become integral and inseparable parts of us.
 Behind our individual walls we each keep hidden our prejudices, our preconceptions, our highest aspirations.
 Our individual walls serve to protect us by enabling us to always hold something back, an edge between what is hidden and what is revealed.
 In this project, I use each person's own translucent hands to represent their individual barely perceptible barrier.
 My subjects are people who populate my world, and are all residents of my hometown of Lima, Peru.
-In addition to their unique personalities, they represent the diversity in ethnicity and social classes that is so central to my city.
+In addition to their unique personalities, they represent the diversity in ethnicity that is so central to my city.

 "The Invisible Wall" is a visual confrontation with the barriers which have become inseparable from the essence of human beings.